 * Next you will seal the armpits and neck hole of your sleep sack by sewing a zig zag stitch along the cut edges.
 No need to bother hemming it unless you really want to.
 I believe in simplifying my life whenever possible.

 * Time to deal with the zipper.
 This is my least favorite part.
 I folded the fabric and laid my zipper on top of my front piece and cut the length of it.
 Then I pinned it along the opening, as shown in the picture, and sewed it onto my fabric using my zipper foot.

 Ok, those directions were sort of lame.
 Sorry.
 But you can see your machine’s manual for details on your zipper foot, and zippers always have instructions on their packaging as well.

 * Now zip your zipper closed, lay your two pieces on top of one another right sides together, pin, and stitch around the sides of the bag and on the shoulders.

 * You are DONE!
 Easy peasy, right?!
 Now go stick it on your little one and cuddle away!

 Isn’t she angelic??

-My 18 month old nephew still wears his sleep sack.
+My 18-month-old nephew still wears his sleep sack.
 We call it his “Man Gown” and tease my sister about it.
-Check out this picture I got of him wearing it.
+Check out this picture I got from him wearing it.
 So ashamed……so ashamed…..
 Heehee!